NBISweden/workshop-r/README.md

 git clone https://github.com/nbisweden/workshop-r.git
 ```

+Create a new branch.
 Make changes/updates as needed.
 Add the changed files.
 Commit it.
 Then push the repo back.

 ```
 git add .